 All of these elements must be met.
-To meet the burden of proving "without justification," the Superior Court has held, under the Juvenile Act, that the "Commonwealth may offer testimony and school attendance records to establish that no excuse was received by the school for an absence, or that a proffered excuse is facially invalid or insufficient."
-The Superior Court explained that "[u]pon introduction of such evidence, an inference arises that the absence in question is unjustified, at which point the parent or the minor child may proceed to rebut the inference."
-Thus, where schools have proffered evidence to establish a rebuttable presumption, MDJs must permit students and persons in parental relation to present evidence to rebut the presumption that the absence was unjustified.
+To meet the burden of proving "without justification," the Superior Court has held, under the Juvenile Act, that the "Commonwealth may offer testimony and school attendance records to establish that no excuse was received by the school for an absence, or that a proffered excuse is facially invalid or insufficient."42 The Superior Court explained that "[u]pon introduction of such evidence, an inference arises that the absence in question is unjustified, at which point the parent or the minor child may proceed to rebut the inference."43 Thus, where schools have proffered evidence to establish a rebuttable presumption, MDJs must permit students and persons in parental relation to present evidence to rebut the presumption that the absence was unjustified.

 Act 138 states that "[i]t shall be an affirmative defense to a citation [against the person in parental relation] if the person in parental relation . . . took every reasonable step to ensure the attendance of the child at school."
 Such a defense must be proven by a preponderance of the evidence.
+Such a defense must be proven by a preponderance of the evidence.